Musicology·A Field Guide

 Fig. I — The pitch-class clock; major and minor triads on C, related by P.

-Music theory turns into something you can operate: a clock face for pitch-class sets, a triadic lattice for transformations, a tuning lab for the harmonic series, a 132-marker timeline of the discipline, a fretboard, a polyrhythm engine, a flashcard deck, a bookshelf, and a Schenkerian reduction stage.
+Music theory turns into something you can operate: a clock face for pitch-class sets, a triadic lattice for transformations, a tuning lab for the harmonic series, a 132-marker timeline of the discipline, a fretboard, a polyrhythm engine, a flashcard deck, a bookshelf, a Schenkerian reduction stage, and a twelve-tone matrix.
 Self-contained — each one a single file you can open, read, and break.

 I.